mdda/mdda.github.io/_posts/OSS/2015-06-20-nvidia-on-fedora-22.md

 #### Test the installation

-Check that the kernel modules is there :
+Check that the kernel modules are there :

 {% highlight bash %}
 sudo lsmod | grep nv